 The City's Community Redevelopment Agency continues its initiatives to pursue economic development opportunities in support of its goals and objectives.
 The Agency does not receive tax increment financing (TIF) and is funded nearly entirely by transfer from the City's General Fund.
 In lieu of a TIF, Broward County provides support through other mechanisms, including loans and grants.
-Previously, the Agency received a five-year interest free loan from the County of over \$5 million tied to certain development goals.
+Previously, the Agency received a twenty-year loan from the County of over \$5 million tied to certain development goals.
+The first five years of the loan were interest free with interest charged for the remaining fifteen years at the Municipal Market Data (MMD) "A" revenue bond rate.
 The funds were used for construction of a four-level parking garage adjacent to City Hall and the County Library in the downtown "City Center" area.
-As the Agency and City have met development goals over time, the entire loan was converted to a grant.
+Over time, private sector investment in the CRA generated a net increase in the tax base, whereby the County's share of the increase exceeded the amount of the original loan, resulting in the conversion of the outstanding balance to a grant.
 Additionally, the County awarded the Agency a \$1 million grant for public improvements at the Soleste residential project on the corner of Federal Highway and Dania Beach Boulevard.
-The first tranche of funding \$ (333,333) was provided to the developer during FY2021 and the remaining balance of \$ 666,667 will be disbursed upon completion of all deliverables and issuance of a certificate of occupancy on the project.
+The first tranche of funding \$333,333 was provided to the developer during FY2021 and the remaining balance of \$ 666,667 was disbursed in August 2023 on completion of all deliverables and issuance of a certificate of occupancy on the project.